laravel/docs/quick.md

 <a name="installation"></a>
 ## Installation

+### Via Laravel Installer

+First, download the [Laravel installer PHAR archive](http://laravel.com/laravel.phar).
+For convenience, rename the file to `laravel` and move it to `/usr/local/bin`.
+Once installed, the simple `laravel new` command will create a fresh Laravel installation in the directory you specify.
+For instance, `laravel new blog` would create a directory named `blog` containing a fresh Laravel installation with all dependencies installed.
+This method of installation is much faster than installing via Composer.

+### Via Composer

 The Laravel framework utilizes [Composer](http://getcomposer.org) for installation and dependency management.
 If you haven't already, start by [installing Composer](http://getcomposer.org/doc/00-intro.md).

 Now you can install Laravel by issuing the following command from your terminal: